chanzuckerberg/czi-oss-training/02-participating-in-oss/02-good-corporate-oss-citizen.md

 - Works with the community for a graceful transition without major disruptions

 It's difficult to recognize when a project has stalled and needs to wind down, but it's important for the sustainability of the broader OSS ecosystem.
 An explicit decision helps the community adopt better tools and smoothly direct their contribution efforts to other growing projects.
+We'll discuss strategies and best-practices for winding down in Module 3.
 ## Familiarize with Community Standards

 <!-- TODO: https://github.com/Quansight-Labs/czi-oss-training/issues/40 -->